Getting Started: Basics#

 print(f'episode ended with reward {total_reward}')

-Alternatively, the evaluate() bypasses the need to write out the for loop above:
+Alternatively, the evaluate() bypasses the need to write out the entire loop:

 total_reward = agent.evaluate(env, episodes=1, render=True)['mean']

-The agent.evaluate() call returns a dictionary of summary statistics about the total rewards collected across episodes, such as mean, median, standard deviation, etc.
+The agent.evaluate() call returns a dictionary of summary statistics about the total rewards collected across episodes, such as mean, median, and standard deviation.

-In order to get reproducible results when running an experiment, it is necessary to fix the RNG seed.
+In order to get reproducible results when running an experiment, it is necessary to fix the random seed.
 This can be passed to env.reset() once at the start of the experiment:

 env.reset(seed=42)